YACLib/YACLib/README.md

 task.Run(); // Run task on tp1
 ```

-Same as asynchronous pipeline, but not starting only after Run/ToFuture/Get.
+Same as asynchronous pipeline, but starting only after Run/ToFuture/Get.
 Task can be used as coroutine return type too.

-Also running Task with return Future doesn't make allocation.
+Also running a Task that returns a Future doesn't make allocation.
-And it doesn't need synchronization, so it even faster than asynchronous pipeline.
+And it doesn't need synchronization, so it is even faster than asynchronous pipeline.

 #### Thread pool